-The Field Services Section is responsible for providing the engineering and technical assessments of regulated utility infrastructure which are necessary for the Commission to fulfill its statutory responsibilities.
-Some of those assessments include but are not limited to, the inspection, oversight and monitoring of all regulated, investor-owned electric, telecommunications, water, and wastewater utility plant, facilities, and infrastructure operations, maintenance, construction, and reliability.
-This section was also responsible for overseeing technical, non-safety related areas of regulated natural gas utilities that were not under the purview of the GPS Section.
+The Field Services Section (FSS) is responsible for providing the majority of the engineering and technical assessments of regulated utility infrastructure which are necessary for the Commission to fulfill its statutory responsibilities.
+Some of those assessments include but are not limited to, the inspection, oversight and monitoring of all regulated, investor-owned electric, telecommunications, water and wastewater utility plant, facilities and infrastructure, operations, maintenance, construction and reliability.